fatih/sicp/notes.md

   tree-recursive process will be proportional to the number of nodes in the three, while the space required will be proportional to the maximum depth for the tree.
+* There are two growths, one is the order of growth in space, the other one is the required number of steps.
+They are called `space complexity` and `time complexity`.
+So the better the time complexity of an algorithm is, the faster the algorithm is.
+In `space complexity`, the number of space required is low the better the algorithm is.